superRaytin/image-clipper/README.md

 `image-clipper` can make you avoid using the kind of large modules that depends client to install additional local dependencies.
 It use the native canvas APIs to crop your images.

-**Note: If your project is a purely Node.js project, please use the dedicated image processing library that provide more comprehensive functions, such as `gm` and `node-canvas`, because you can install anything on the server.**
+**Note: If your application is a purely Node.js project, please use the dedicated image processing library that provide more comprehensive functions, because you can install anything on the server.**

 # Installation / Download